jhh130910/workshop-popgenome/README.md

 get.neutrality(GENOME.class)[[2]
 ```

-9. Name implemented statistics that require an outgroup, e.g. that are
+9.Name implemented statistics that require an outgroup, e.g. that are
 calculated after defining the outgroup.

-10. What do you have to pay attention to when applying the McDonald-Kreitman
+10.What do you have to pay attention to when applying the McDonald-Kreitman
 test?\
 (see **Whole\_genome\_analyses\_using\_VCF\_files.pdf**)